An adequacy theorem between mixed powerdomains and probabilistic concurrency (extended version): Introduction

 In what regards the choice of $T$ there are three natural candidates which are collectively known as mixed powerdomains~\cite{mciver01,mislove04,tix09,keimel09}.
 One is associated with angelic (or may) non-determinism, another with demonic (or must) non-determinism, and the other one with both cases.
-Our computational adequacy result applies to these three powerdomains, a prominent feature of our result being that the aforementioned logic for reasoning about properties varies according to whatever mixed powerdomain is chosen.
+Our computational adequacy result applies to these three powerdomains, a prominent feature of our result being that the aforementioned logic (for reasoning about properties) varies according to whatever mixed powerdomain is chosen.
+Notably keeping in touch with its name, the proof for demonic non-determinism is much harder to achieve than the angelic case: in order to prove the former we establish what can be intuitively seen as a topological generalisation of K\"onig's lemma~\cite{franchella97} in the setting of probabilistic programming.
+This is detailed further in the paper and proved in appendix (Section~\ref{sec:konig}) after a series of auxiliary results.

 \textbf{Related work.} The sequential fragment of our language is the well-known pGCL~\cite{mciver05}, a programming language that harbours both probabilistic and non-deterministic choice.
 The idea of establishing adequacy between pGCL and the three mixed powerdomains was propounded in~\cite{keimel11} as an open endeavour -- and in this regard the adequacy of the angelic mixed powerdomain was already established in~\cite{varacca07}.
-More recently J. Goubault-Larrecq \cite{goubault15,larrecq19} established computational adequacy at the unit type between an extension of PCF with probabilistic and non-deterministic choice and the three mixed powerdomains.
+More recently J. Goubault-Larrecq \cite{larrecq19} established computational adequacy at the unit type between an extension of PCF with probabilistic and non-deterministic choice and the three mixed powerdomains.
 Note however that in this case the associated operational semantics is not based on probabilistic schedulers like in~\cite{varacca07} and our case, but rather on what could be called `angelic and demonic strategies'.
 Moreover to scale up the adequacy result in the \emph{op. cit.} to a global store (as required in pGCL) demands that states can be directly compared in the language, an assumption that we do not make and that does not hold for example in the quantum setting.
-We therefore believe that our adequacy result restricted to the sequential fragment is interesting \emph{per se}.
+We therefore believe that our adequacy result restricted to the sequential fragment is already interesting \emph{per se}.